tpay-com/tpay-open-api-postman-collection/README.md

-# Tpay API Postman Collection
+# Tpay Open API Postman Collection

 This is a postman collection covering the [Tpay](https://tpay.com/) API.